About Our Services

 There are also different approaches to CBT, such as Acceptance and Commitment Therapy (ACT), Dialectical Behavioral Therapy (DBT), and Functional Analytic Psychotherapy.
 Whatever CBT is chosen, it’s been proven to have an excellent track record with many studies demonstrating its effectiveness for treating addiction, along with co-occurring disorders.

-What to Expect from CBT?
+What to Expect from Cognitive Behavioral Therapy?

 Cognitive-behavioral therapists assist recovering addicts with identifying negative, habitual thoughts.
 When a thought is automatic, it’s based on impulse and usually comes from misconceptions and internalized feelings of self-doubt and fear.
 To deal with these thoughts, people will often turn to self-medicating by drinking or doing drugs.
 The goal of CBT is to talk through these feelings and emotions that are typically tied to uncomfortable or traumatic events and process them safely and effectively.
-When recovering addicts learn new ways of dealing with life’s stresses or trauma, they can replace their addiction with new, positive behaviors.
+When recovering addicts learn new ways of dealing with life’s stresses or trauma, they can replace their addiction with new, positive behaviors to aid their mental health.
 During the first session, the therapist will walk you through the therapeutic process, address concerns, answer questions, and evaluate the issues you need to work on.
 The therapist will then work with you on goals and how you can best achieve them, which could include having homework.
 This is a time when the individual also must open up to the therapist about their struggles, fears, and behaviors.
 You may have a difficult time opening up, but it needs to be done for treatment must commence.
 During therapy, you will be taught various life skills and recovery techniques to help you stay clean.
 These include:

 - Relaxation techniques